JasonPinelo95/DataScience_IBM_Capstone_Project/Introduction.md

-# Finding the best venue category in three neighbours from the city of Mérida, Yucatán, México.
+# Finding the best venues categories in three given neighbours from the city of Mérida, Yucatán, México.